Skip to content

 On the other hand, the share of those who store corporate financial information in the cloud rose from 26% in 2019 and 2020 to 35% in 2022.

-In 2019, cloud adoption seemed like a magic wand that would reduce costs, increase flexibility, and accelerate business processes.
-But with the abrupt shift to remote work in 2020, IT teams reassessed the risks and pulled some customer and employee PII back on premises, a trend that plateaued in 2022.
+Cloud adoption seemed like a magic wand that would reduce costs, increase flexibility, and accelerate business processes.
+But with the abrupt shift to remote work, IT teams reassessed the risks and pulled some customer and employee PII back on premises, a trend that plateaued.

 However, more organizations now store other types of sensitive data, such as corporate financial data and IP, in the cloud than before, which shows that IT teams believe that they have improved their cloud skills and learned how to use it effectively and securely.